epfml/disco/benchmark/README.md

 # CLI benchmark

-Welcome to the Disco🔮 CLI benchmark.
+Welcome to the Disco🔮 command line interface (CLI), which allows you to run any disco task, such as for training, validation and benchmarking

 ## Quick-install guide